UNMigration/HTCDS/README.md

 The HTCDS Toolkit is a growing collection of tools on popular platforms which aim to accelerate the implementation of the HTCDS standard.
 The toolkit implements the current version of HTCDS.

+You can also learn more about how to manage victim case data in a complementary [e-learning course](https://www.ecampus.iom.int/course/view.php?id=715).
+It is available for free, self-paced, and developed in line with the HTCDS.

 # How Do I Start?

 This respository contains several reference documents as well as field standards.